 Italy – Ageing Clinics

 The most recent therapeutic solutions, particularly the introduction of anti-retroviral therapies (ART), have transformed HIV/AIDS from a fatal viral disease to a manageable chronic condition.
-Life expectancy in people living with HIV (PLHIV) now has the potential to match that of the general population.
+Life expectancy in people with HIV (PWH) now has the potential to match that of the general population.
 Moreover, diagnosis of HIV infection in adults has increased over the years.

 However, HIV can accelerate the ageing process, due to HIV-related chronic inflammations and the cumulative effects of pharmacological treatments.

 In Italy, as in other European countries, Ageing Clinics have been established in a number of healthcare facilities to target the specific needs of OALWH.
-These clinics provide a multi-disciplinary health service with a mission of addressing comorbidities and complications associated with HIV/AIDS and/or antireviral therapy (ART) use in OALWH.
+These clinics provide a multi-disciplinary health service with a mission of addressing comorbidities and complications associated with HIV/AIDS and/or antiretroviral therapy (ART) use in OALWH.

-Access to Ageing Clinics is free for all PLHIV; patients do not need a NHS prescription from their general practitioner.
+Access to Ageing Clinics is free for all PWH; patients do not need a NHS prescription from their general practitioner.
 This service is organised by infectious disease units, with each patient managed by a multi-disciplinary team of clinicians focusing on the health status of OALWH.

 In addition to the routine blood test, OALWH attending Ageing Clinics undergo a number of additional tests (e.g. DXA, abdominal and thoracic CT, IMT).
 This information is then used by the infectious disease specialists to help personalise lifestyle interventions, optimise treatment for non-infectious comorbidities, manage polypharmacy and, perhaps most importantly, optimise anti-retroviral treatment.